tanjera/marana/Readme.md

 # Marana (Market Technical Analytics and Trading)

-Marana is a cross-platform project written in C#/Mono designed to allow retail investors to use technical analysis of market assets in order to inform and conduct market trading, using the [Alpaca](https://alpaca.markets/) platform for market data and [Skender.Stock.Indicators](https://github.com/DaveSkender/Stock.Indicators) for analytics and metrics.
-Additionally, Marana uses a MySQL database for its storage and handling of data.
+Marana is a cross-platform project written in C#/Mono designed to allow retail investors to use technical analysis of market assets in order to inform and conduct market trading, using the [Alpaca](https://alpaca.markets/) and [Alpha Vantage](https://www.alphavantage.co/) platforms for market data and [Skender.Stock.Indicators](https://github.com/DaveSkender/Stock.Indicators) for analytics and metrics.
+Marana stores and handles cached and calculated data using a MySQL database.
+Using SQL queries and instruction sets that can be developed by the user and stored in the MySQL database, Marana can execute automated trades using the [Alpaca](https://alpaca.markets/) trading platform.

 Since Marana is comprised of free and/or open source software, this allows retail investors to conduct technical analysis of data with minimal financial barriers to entry.

 ## Warnings
 - To quote the distribution license (a.k.a. end-user license agreement), Marana is provided on an "as is" basis "without warranties... [of] fitness for a particular purpose", and "in no event... shall any [developer] be liable to you for damages [(monetary losses)]... out of the use or inability to use the [program]".
 In other words- use this product at your own risk.